Monetary policy: Issuing coin

 Paper money originated from promissory notes termed "jiaozi" in 7th-century China.
-Jiaozi did not replace metallic currency, and were used alongside the copper coins.
+Jiaozi did not replace metallic currency and were used alongside the copper coins.
 The succeeding Yuan dynasty was the first government to use paper currency as the predominant circulating medium.
 In the later course of the dynasty, facing massive shortages of specie to fund war and maintain their rule, they began printing paper money without restrictions, resulting in hyperinflation.

 Central banks and the gold standard

 With the creation of the Bank of England in 1694, which was granted the authority to print notes backed by gold, the idea of monetary policy as independent of executive action began to be established.
 The purpose of monetary policy was to maintain the value of the coinage, print notes which would trade at par to specie, and prevent coins from leaving circulation.
 During the period 1870–1920, the industrialized nations established central banking systems, with one of the last being the Federal Reserve in 1913.
 By this time the role of the central bank as the "lender of last resort" was established.
-It was also increasingly understood that interest rates had an effect on the entire economy, in no small part because of appreciation for the marginal revolution in economics, which demonstrated that people would change their decisions based on changes in their opportunity costs.
+It was also increasingly understood that interest rates affected the entire economy, in no small part because of appreciation for the marginal revolution in economics, which demonstrated that people would change their decisions based on changes in their opportunity costs.

 The establishment of national banks by industrializing nations was associated then with the desire to maintain the currency's relationship to the gold standard, and to trade in a narrow currency band with other gold-backed currencies.
 To accomplish this end, central banks as part of the gold standard began setting the interest rates that they charged both their own borrowers and other banks which required money for liquidity.
 The maintenance of a gold standard required almost monthly adjustments of interest rates.

 The gold standard is a system by which the price of the national currency is fixed vis-a-vis the value of gold, and is kept constant by the government's promise to buy or sell gold at a fixed price in terms of the base currency.
 The gold standard might be regarded as a special case of "fixed exchange rate" policy, or as a special type of commodity price level targeting.
-However, the policies required to maintain the gold standard might be harmful to employment and general economic activity and probably exacerbated the Great Depression in the 1930s in many countries, leading eventually to the demise of the gold standards and efforts to create a more adequate monetary framework internationally after World War II.
+However, the policies required to maintain the gold standard might be harmful to employment and general economic activity and probably exacerbated the Great Depression in the 1930s in many countries, leading eventually to the demise of the gold standard and efforts to create a more adequate monetary framework internationally after World War II.
 Nowadays the gold standard is no longer used by any country.